Bounded Geometries on Hybrid Landau-Ginzburg models of Calabi-Yau complete intersections and $L^2$-Hodge Theory: Introduction

 \section{Introduction}

-The notion of Frobenius manifolds means a family of Frobenius algebras, and its axiomatic treatment was first given by B. A. Dubrovin in his study of 2 dimensional topological field theory \cite{Dubrovin}.
+The notion of a Frobenius manifold refers to a family of Frobenius algebras, and its axiomatic treatment was first given by B. A. Dubrovin in his study of 2 dimensional topological field theory \cite{Dubrovin}.
 Even before Dubrovin's work \cite{Dubrovin}, K. Saito provided examples of Frobenius manifolds by analyzing period mappings of primitive forms for germs of holomorphic functions with isolated singularities \cite{Saito}.
 Sergey Barannikov and Maxim Kontsevich constructed Frobenius manifold structures on the cohomology of compact Calabi-Yau manifolds \cite{BK}.
 For a comprehensive understanding of Frobenius manifolds, we refer to the excellent books \cite{Her02} and \cite{Sab}.

-The Frobenius manifold structure plays an important role in the singularity theory.
+The Frobenius manifold structure plays an important role in singularity theory.
 Notably, the universal unfolding of a holomorphic function with isolated singularities gives rise to a Frobenius manifold structure.
-In general, constructions of Frobenius manifold structures have been limited to the case when the function $f$ has isolated singularities.
+In general, the construction of Frobenius manifold structures has been limited to cases when the function $f$ has an isolated singularity.
 However, the works \cite{Sa} and \cite{OV} explored the case of non-isolated critical loci and \cite{OV} uses characteristic $p$ methods.
 More recently, Si Li and Hao Wen \cite{LW} introduced $L^2$-Hodge theoretic techniques to construct a Frobenius manifold for holomorphic functions with compact critical loci, drawing parallels to the work of Barannikov and Kontsevich \cite{BK}.
 Although these approaches share common ground in some cases, they also address different scenarios.

 In Li-Wen's theory \cite{LW}, two important technical conditions must be satisfied for the construction of Frobenius manifolds.
 Namely, when $X$ is a non-compact Calabi-Yau manifold with a non-vanishing holomorphic volume form ${\Omega}$ and $f:X\to \bC$ is a holomorphic function with compact critical locus, the following two technical conditions are required: \begin{enumerate} \item $X$ is a bounded Calabi-Yau geometry (Definition \ref{Definition:bcyg}), \item $f:X\to \bC$ is a strongly elliptic holomorphic function (Definition \ref{Definition:strell}). \end{enumerate}